Janguis/Tabletop_Game_Recommendation/Data/Metadata.md

 This is a cleaned version of games_filtered.csv which updates:

 #### complexity values
-    missing values updated based on average from previous similar entries of game series
+Missing values updated based on average from previous similar entries of game series

 #### player number values
-    updated first based on BGG or publisher website, then game box (if shown), then based on BGG community
+Updated first based on BGG or publisher website, then game box (if shown), then based on BGG community

 #### play time values
 Rules on revised values for playtime